University constituency: Abolition

-Notable members for these constituencies
+Notable members

 The members for the university constituencies include many notable statesmen: William Pitt the Younger and Lord Palmerston both served as MPs for Cambridge University, and Robert Peel and William Ewart Gladstone each served as MP for Oxford University for portions of their careers.
 In his last years Ramsay MacDonald was MP for Combined Scottish Universities after losing his previous seat in the 1935 general election.
 Many criticised this, as he had previously sought to abolish the seats whilst Labour prime minister and many now felt the seats were being used to provide a failed politician with a seat he could not find elsewhere.

 The humorist and law reform activist A. P. Herbert sat as an independent member for Oxford University from 1935 to 1950.
 He described the counting of the votes at the 1935 election in a chapter entitled P.R.': Or, Standing for Oxford in his 1936 book Mild and Bitter.